dzetah/webpack-starter/README.md

 #### Development server
 ```
-npm run dev
+npm run start
 ```

-by default, files are served at [localhost:8080](http://localhost:8080), you can edit these options in the `devserver.config.js` file.
+by default, files are served at [localhost:8080](http://localhost:8080), you can edit these options in the `devServer` section of the `webpack.config.js` file.

 #### Development build
 ```